 In this course, participants will be exposed to various methods that can be used to accomplish an efficient, robust & quiet running drivetrain.
 This course focuses on the terms, functions, nomenclature, operating characteristics and effect on vehicle performance for each of the drivetrain components.
 Participants will receive an introduction to the various components of the drivetrain, including the clutch or torque converter, manual or automatic transmission, driveshaft, axle, wheel ends, and brakes.

 This course also provides insight into: the structure and function of each component; vehicle integration; and related noise, vibration and harshness issues.
-You will be equipped to evaluate the space requirements, mounting needs, clearances required, and effect on vehicle response for each component.
+Participants will be equipped to evaluate the space requirements, mounting needs, clearances required, and effect on vehicle response for each component.

-Attendees will receive a copy of James Halderman's book, The Automotive Technology, 4th Ed.
+Participants will receive a copy of James Halderman's book, The Automotive Technology, 4th Ed.